Bennett Caplan [ firstname.lastname@example.org]

 Course: Global Sustainability and Public Policy (PAI 715, Section M009)

-Melinda Kimble became Senior Vice President of the UN Foundation in January 2006 as the Foundation solidified its leadership role in partnership building.
+Melinda Kimble is Senior Vice President of the UN Foundation, overseeing the International Bioenergy Initiative.
 She joined the Foundation in May 2000 as Vice President for Programs and worked

 to develop Foundation partnership programs in the areas of Children's Health; Energy & Climate Change; Biodiversity; Peace, Security, and Human Rights; and Women's Health.
 A career Department of State Foreign Service Officer from